BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 #### Automatic deploys

 Now your app is deployed but you'll have to keep deploying manually.
-You need to enable automatic deploys for a GitHub branch, so Heroku builds and deploys all pushes to that branch.
+You need to enable automatic deploys for a GitHub branch, so Heroku builds and deploys all push to that branch.

 - Scroll to the **Automatic Deploys** section

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1569640012/blog/0005/heroku-auto.png)

 - Select the branch you want to deploy.
-Ideally this should be the `master` branch but change this according to your preference.
+Ideally, this should be the `master` branch but change this according to your preference.

 - Now every push to `master` (or the branch you chose) will deploy a new version of this app.